Earth Day 2023

 Bring in your used oil filter and exchange it for a new one.
 One filter per person.
 Please drain oil filter for at least 24 hours.

-Use this website as a resource to help you: Learn about the Earth, Do Projects at Home, Embrace the Outdoors, and Evaluate Your Home Habits.
+You can use the resources below for inspiration on ways to continue celebrating Earth Day all year long: Learn about the Earth, Do Projects at Home, Embrace the Outdoors, and Evaluate Your Home Habits.
 If you have questions, or need more information, please contact the City of Irvine Environmental Programs team at 949-724-7669.
-And be sure to sign up for the Environmental Programs quarterly e-newsletter to keep up to date on the City's sustainability programs.
+Be sure to sign up for the Environmental Programs quarterly e-newsletter to keep up-to-date on the City's sustainability programs.

 Make Every Day Earth Day

 Do your part this Earth Day by taking small steps each day, which can lead to big changes overtime.
 Find easy-to-follow Earth Day tips from Irvine's Environmental Programs here.

 Stay Educated at Home

 Visit earthday.org to learn more about this year’s theme, Invest in Our Planet, and learn how to take action and educate yourself and family this Earth Day.

 The Irvine Open Space Preserve is home to a vast amount of native plants and animals unique to our habitat.
 The City of Irvine's partner, Irvine Ranch Conservancy, offers a variety of stewardship activities where you can volunteer your time to give back to nature.
 Learn more at letsgooutside.org/activities.

 Make Nature Fun for the Kids